 Sewer service in the parish is the responsibility of the Pollution Control, a division of the TPCG Public Works Department.
 This division is considered an "enterprise fund" as it generates its own revenues directly from those who consume the services it provides.
+Water service is not directly provided by parish government, but through the Consolidated Waterworks District No. 1, a special district which has the ability to raise funds through user fees and other means.

-5. In order to support sustainability, parish government should immediately condemn any remaining septic tank sewage disposal systems in the parish and look for ways to assist residents with the financing of individual package treatment plants connecting to community sewer systems.
-One way to accomplish this may be to establish geographic specific sewer districts in those areas of the parish where public community sewer service (such as that provided by Pollution Control) is not feasible.
-Each district would be serviced by a large package treatment plant sized to accommodate a certain amount of growth, at least to the level expected within the boundaries of the sewer district.
-These districts could be made "temporary," designed to continue existence until public community sewer service is available at which time residents in the temporary sewer district would be required to connect to the public system.
-Parish government would need to set up a loan or grant fund to assist residents in paying for the capital, as well as the operations and maintenance costs associated with the sewer district.
+5. In order to support sustainability, parish government should set a timetable for the condemnation any remaining septic tank sewage disposal systems in the parish and look for ways to assist residents with the financing of individual package treatment plants or connecting to community sewer systems.
+One way to accomplish this may be to designate geographically specific sewer target areas where public community sewer service (such as that provided by Pollution Control) is not feasible.
+Each of these target areas could be served by a large package treatment plant sized to accommodate a certain amount of growth, at least to the level expected within the boundaries of the specific target area.
+These geographically defined sewer areas should be of a temporary nature ideally, designed to continue in existence until public community sewer service is available at which time residents in the temporary sewer areas would be required to connect to the public system.
+Parish government would need to set up a loan or grant fund to assist residents in paying for the capital, as well as the operating and maintenance costs associated with the sewer area.
+These geographically specific sewer areas should be under the control of Terrebonne Parish Consolidated Government, not individually constituted sewer districts.
+Concurrently, parish government should investigate other potentially effective sewage treatment technologies.
+Some, such as grinder pumps for household use in conjunction with constructed wetland applications for area collection and treatment, may together constitute a reasonable method to expand effective sewage treatment to those areas of the parish currently without either public or private community sewerage.